duncan/base64fix/Readme.md

 **What about fixing it in Go’s core library?**

-Probably not going to happen any time soon.
 The issue of the core library’s strict decoding has been discussed since at least 2012—see [issue #4237 on github.com/golang/go](https://github.com/golang/go/issues/4237).
 It has been postponed multiple times by the core maintainers and doesn’t look like it’ll be addressed anytime soon.
+I’ve considered submitting a pull request, but even if I do, I need the functionality in running applications today.

 **What about encoding?
 Why not a wrapper to remove padding?**